Most people pack an umbrella when they know that rain is in the forecast.

 The linkage between land use type and travel choice is well-established.
 Perhaps the good news is that California’s Metropolitan Planning Organizations are forecasting more infill than ever before.
 These forecasts are built on thousands of hours of outreach to local jurisdictions and stakeholders to identify community-based visions for growth and revitalization.
 This grounding assures that the future physical environment (upon which billions of investments will be made) is a “reasonable” assumption (forecast).

 Locating more housing units in infill areas near mobility options is one of the most significant GHG emissions reduction strategies.
 But these are only forecasted projections (albeit based on some pretty good data).
 The chance remains that “sprawl” development may outperform the forecast.
 Thus, it is incumbent on all regional stakeholders to stay engaged at the regional and local level to assure that the RTP’s vision for growth and transportation continues to reflect the state, regional, and local goals.

 In other words, expect infill; but keep an umbrella handy.

 Important Disclaimer from a Transportation Modeler:

-Our purpose here was to explain the role of the land use forecast within the regional transportation plan.
+Our purpose here was to explain the role of the land use “forecast” within the RTP.
 But a projected physical environment (land use in terms of general use and density) only partially influences consumer transportation choice.
-Travel behavior is also influenced by the cost of driving, reductions in congestion, or more accessibility to transit and other factors not mentioned in this article.
+The cost of driving, reductions in congestion, more accessibility to transit, and other factors not mentioned in this article.
 These other factors—and the cost of driving in particular—are often the dominant factor in transportation choice.
 In other words, people living in well-located, multi-family units are still likely to drive a lot if the cost of car ownership is small.